azura-client/Azura-IRC/README.md

 # Azura-IRC
-The IRC Server and Client used by Azura! soonTM
+The IRC Server and Client "used by Azura"!